influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/monitor-enterprise/monitor-with-cloud.md

 ## Monitor with InfluxDB Insights and Aware

-For InfluxDB Enterprise customers, Insights and Aware is a free service that can monitor your data.
+For InfluxDB Enterprise customers, Insights and Aware are free services that can monitor your data.
 InfluxDB Insights sends your data to a private Cloud account and will be monitored with the help of the support team.
 InfluxDB Aware is a similar service, but you monitor your data yourself.

 To apply for this service, please contact the [support team](support@influxdata.com).